centreon/centreon-documentation/en/monitoring/dsm.md

 ### Configure traps

 The last step is to configure traps that you want to redirect to you slots.
-This configuration is a little complexe for the moment but we will try to simplify it for the next versions of Centreon DSM.

 Edit a SNMP trap that you want to redirect to slots systems.
-Go to **Configuration \> SNMP traps \> SNMP traps menu** and edit a SNMP trap definition.
+Go to **Configuration \> SNMP traps \> SNMP traps** menu and edit a SNMP trap definition.

 In order to redirect alarms to slots, you have to enable **Execute special command** in the form and add the following